Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Study of the proxy variable

-In order to calibrate our procedure of separation of differently polarized $W$ bosons using the proxy variable $p_\theta$, we need to setup two ``calibration samples'' - one containing fully longitudinally polarized $W$ bosons, which we denote as $\mathcal{S}_L$, and the other containing fully transversely polarized $W$ bosons, which we denote as $\mathcal{S}_T$.
+In order to formulate our procedure of separation of differently polarized $W$ bosons using the proxy variable $p_\theta$, we need to setup two ``benchmark samples'' - one containing fully longitudinally polarized $W$ bosons, which we denote as $\mathcal{S}_L$, and the other containing fully transversely polarized $W$ bosons, which we denote as $\mathcal{S}_T$.

 Using MadGraph 5~\cite{Alwall:2014hca}, we generate the process: $pp \rightarrow \phi \rightarrow W^+W^- \rightarrow jjjj$ at a center-of-mass energy $\sqrt s$ $=$ 13 TeV.
-Here, $\phi$ is a new fictitious particle which we introduce for the purpose of generating the calibration samples.
-Using a scalar field, $\phi$, we can generate purely longitudinally polarized $W$ bosons, and using a pseudo-scalar field, we can generate purely transversely polarized $W$ bosons.
-This result is not automatically obvious, details of the models and the consequent $W$-polarization fractions are discussed in \cref{appendix}.
+Here, $\phi$ is a new fictitious particle which we introduce for the purpose of generating the benchmark samples.
+Using a scalar field, $\phi$, we can generate purely longitudinally polarized $W$ bosons, and using a pseudo-scalar field, we can generate purely transversely polarized $W$ bosons\footnote{This result is not obvious; details of the models and the consequent $W$-polarizations are discussed in \cref{sec:models}.}.

-We then implement the following procedure: \begin{enumerate} \item We generate 1 million events each, with an intermediate scalar $\phi$ and a pseudo-scalar $\phi$, using MadGraph.
-At the generator level, we demand that the $W$ bosons have transverse momentum $p_T$ between 800~GeV and 1000~GeV. \item We shower and hadronize these events in Pythia 8~\cite{Sjostrand:2006za, Sjostrand:2007gs}. \item We then cluster the final-state particles using the Cambridge-Aachen algorithm in FastJet~\cite{Cacciari:2011ma} with a jet radius $R_0 =1.0$ and also implement pruning~\cite{Ellis:2009su} to remove soft tracks which would be inseparable from pileup contributions.
-We use the pruning parameters $z_\textrm{cut}=0.1$ and $\Delta R_\textrm{cut} = 0.25$. \end{enumerate}

-By matching the momentum of the leading $p_T$ fat-jets after clustering with the parton level truth information, we can identify the jets corresponding to the $W$ bosons.
-We then impose the following tagging cuts on the $W$ jets: \begin{itemize} \item Mass cut: 60 GeV $< M_J <$ 100 GeV, where $M_J$ is the mass of the pruned fat-jet, \item Mass-drop cut \cite{Butterworth:2008iy}: $\mu^{\textrm{cut}}$ $<$ 0.25 and $y^{\textrm{cut}}$ $<$ 0.09, \item $N$-subjettiness cut: $\tau_2/\tau_1 < 0.3$. \end{itemize} We denote the surviving events in our samples after imposition of these cuts as $\mathcal{S}_L^\prime$ and $\mathcal{S}_T^\prime$.